rubyavelar/rubyavelar/README.md

 - 👋 Hi, I’m @rubyavelar
 - 👀 I’m interested in transitioning my career into the field of technology, particularly in Fullstack development.
 I also have a passion for gaming and geek culture.
-- 🌱 I'm currently learning and honing my skills in Fullstack development through the Programa Desenvolve by Grupo Boticário in partnership with Alura.
-Additionally, I'm pursuing a degree in Technology in Systems Analysis and Development.
+- 🌱 I'm currently learning and honing my skills in Fullstack development.
+I'm pursuing a degree in Technology in Systems Analysis and Development.
 - 💞️ I’m looking to collaborate on innovative and challenging projects that allow me to apply my knowledge and contribute to the tech community.
 - 📫 You can find me through my <a href="https://www.linkedin.com/in/rubia-avelar/">LinkedIn</a> or via <a href=mailto:rhs.avelar@gmail.com>e-mail</a>.